 V2.4: This version has corrections in the Matrix to version 11.5.

+V2.5: This version has changes in Appendix A – to update the Matrix to version 11.6 including additional criteria under H.1 Tooling and adds Chapter 8, “Effectively Adapting and Utilizing MRL Criteria”.

 2016: This version has changes in Appendix A – to update the Matrix to version 11.6 including additional criteria under H.1 Tooling and adds Chapter 8, “Effectively Adapting and Utilizing MRL Criteria”.

 2017: This version adds section 6.7, MRLs in SAE AS6500.

+2018: Adjusted wording in MRL definitions to match 2018 criteria and metrics, including ESH additions.
+Updates for clarity and changes in statutes, policies, and guidance (Chapter 3 and elsewhere).
+2018 Matrix update to Appendix A.

 Table of Contents